-Sampling and review of progress
+Sampling and reviews of progress

-With the exception of a plankton survey by Poland in April 1978 (Grimm et al., MS 1980), all research, specific to the Flemish Cap project, was conducted by Canada and USSR (i.e. the reduced program of research was implemented).
-Canadian scientists conducted one plankton survey in 1978, three or four surveys each year in 1979, 1980 and 1981, and single surveys in 1982 and 1983.
-USSR scientists conducted two or three plankton surveys each year in 1978-81 and 1983, and single surveys in 1984 and 1985.
-Bottomtrawl surveys were conducted by Canada in January-February 1977-85, and the USSR bottom-trawl surveys have continued into 1986.
-There were no surveys with specifically-designed gear to catch juveniles.
-The special oceanographic program, involving satellitetracked buoys and current-meter arrays, was initiated in 1979, but it was discontinued in 1980 because of excessive loss of moored instruments.
-A summary list of data for Flemish Cap in 1949-79 was prepared by Anderson and Chumakov (MS 1980) and a compendium of Flemish Cap research vessel surveys was prepared by Akenhead (MS 1984).
+With the exception of a Polish plankton survey in April 1978 (Grimm et al., MS 1980), all research specific to the Flemish Cap Project was conducted by Canada and the USSR.
+That is, the reduced program of research came into effect.
+Canada conducted one plankton survey in 1978, three or four surveys each year from 1979 to 1981, and single surveys in 1982 and 1983.
+The USSR conducted two or three plankton surveys each year in 1978-81 and 1983, and single surveys in 1984 and 1985.
+Bottom-trawl surveys were conducted by Canada in January-February 1977-85, and USSR bottom-trawl surveys have continued into 1986.
+There were no surveys using gear specifically designed to catch juveniles.
+The special oceanographic program involving satellite-tracked buoys and current meter arrays was initiated in 1979 but discontinued in 1980 because of excessive loss of moored instruments.
+A summary list of data collected on Flemish Cap from 1949 to 1979 was prepared by Anderson and Chumakov (MS 1980) and a compendium of Flemish Cap research vessel surveys was prepared by Akenhead (MS 1984).

-The ad hoc working group on the Flemish Cap project, during its meeting in May 1978, reviewed new analyses of historical data and noted the start of sampling in early 1978 (ICNAF, 1978).
-Meetings in April 1979 (ICNAF, MS 1979) and May 1979 (ICNAF, 1979) recorded work that had been performed to date, and it was recommended that a meeting of a small group of scientists be convened to undertake an in-depth examination of the data obtained in 1978 and 1979 and to assemble a detailed plan for sampling in 1980.
-That meeting, held in January 1980, accomplished its goals and concluded that no major change in approach was necessary (NAFO, MS 1980).
-A meeting in September 1980 reviewed additional new data and recommended TABLE 1.
-Hypotheses proposed to explain variation in year-class strength of cod on Flemish Cap (from Akenhead, MS 1978).
+The ad hoc Working Group on the Flemish Cap Project, meeting in May 1978, reviewed new analyses of historic data and noted the start of sampling in early 1978 (ICNAF, 1978).
+Meetings in April 1979 (ICNAF, MS 1979a) and May 1979 (ICNAF, 1979b) recorded work that had been performed to that date, and recommended that a meeting of a small group of scientists be convened to undertake an in-depth examination of the data obtained in 1978 and 1979, and to assemble a detailed plan for sampling in 1980.
+This meeting, held in January 1980, accomplished its goals and concluded that no major changes in approach were necessary (NAFO, MS 1980a).
+A meeting in September 1980 reviewed additional new data and recommended that participants give high priority to the analysis of all existing information (NAFO, 1980b).
+Significant progress in examining data was evident by September 1981, but there were also growing concerns that "the original aim of the Working Group was no longer achievable" (NAFO, 1981).
+These concerns will be addressed in greater detail in subsequent sections, but may be summarized as follows: